 If you inhale asbestos, the fibres can catch in your lungs and produce scarring, inflammation and lead to asbestos-related diseases such as asbestosis and the deadly mesothelioma.
 Asbestos can take decades to manifest into a disease, so the effects are often unknown for some time after exposure.

-Asbestos only becomes a health risk when the asbestos fibres are inhaled.
+Asbestos only becomes a health risk when the asbestos fibres are inhaled so it is essential to know how to spot asbestos.
 Solid asbestos products, such as asbestos cement, pose no threat if they are undisturbed.
 However, if the product is damaged or crumbling, fibres can be released into the air.
 As homes built in the 1960s to the 1980s begin to need major repair or replacement, the risk of asbestos exposure becomes a real risk.

 If your home was built after 1990, it's unlikely that asbestos products were used.
 However, a total ban on asbestos wasn't introduced until the end of 2003.
 If you do find asbestos in your home, it's important not to disturb it.
 Unbroken asbestos products are usually considered safe as long as they stay in an undisturbed state.